pytorch/tutorials/intermediate_source/torch_export_nightly_tutorial.rst

     breaking changes.

 .. note::
-    Outputs (e.g. from print statements) are not displayed in this tutorial.
+    Outputs (e.g. from print statements) are only samples.

 :func:`torch.export` is the PyTorch 2.X way to export PyTorch models into standardized model representations, intended